deepaksood619/deepaksood619.github.io/docs/knowledge/language/grammer-vocabulary.md

 - A magnum opus is a noun that means a great work, especially the greatest achievement of an artist or writer.
 - avunculate - any social institution where a special relationship exists between an uncle and his sisters' children.
 - enigma - something that is mysterious and seems impossible to understand completely

+### Shill / Shilling

+**noun**

+- an accomplice of a confidence trickster or swindler who poses as a genuine customer to entice or encourage others
+   	- I used to be a shill in a Reno gambling club | the agency is a shill for the nuclear power industry figurative
+- a person who pretends to give an impartial endorsement of something in which they themselves have an interest
+   	- a megamillionaire who makes more money as a shill for corporate products than he does for playing basketball

+**verb**

+- act or work as a shill
+- your husband in the crowd could shill for you.